awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

            ...
    ```

  You can run a script like this at the end of each day to make sure that nonessential DB instances are stopped\.
-You might also schedule a job using a utility such as `cron` to perform such a check each night, in case some DB instances were left running by mistake\.
-In that case, you might fine\-tune the command that prepares the list of DB instances to check\.
+You might also schedule a job using a utility such as `cron` to perform such a check each night\.
+For example, you might do this in case some DB instances were left running by mistake\.
+Here, you might fine\-tune the command that prepares the list of DB instances to check\.

 The following command produces a list of your DB instances, but only the ones in `available` state\.
 The script can ignore DB instances that are already stopped, because they will have different status values such as `stopped` or `stopping`\.

 ```
 $ aws rds describe-db-instances \